Maggie Throup: Parliamentary career

 In May 2016, it was reported that Throup was one of a number of Conservative MPs being investigated by police for allegedly spending more than the legal limit on constituency election campaign expenses.
 In May 2017, the Crown Prosecution Service said that while there was evidence of inaccurate spending returns, it did not "meet the test" for further action.

-In September 2017, it was reported in the press that Throup had claimed expenses on first class tickets when she travelled by rail, despite official guidance from parliamentary watchdog IPSA – set up in the wake of the 2009 expenses scandal – saying politicians should "consider value for money" when booking tickets.
-She was revealed to be one of only 22 MPs who never travelled standard class.
-She argued that her claims were permissible within the expenses rules and that the first class tickets were cheaper than some standard class tickets available.
+In September 2017, it was reported in the Derby Telegraph that Throup had claimed expenses on first class tickets when she travelled by rail, despite official guidance from parliamentary watchdog IPSA – set up in the wake of the 2009 expenses scandal – saying politicians should "consider value for money" when booking tickets.
+She said that her claims were permissible within the expenses rules and that the first class tickets were cheaper than some standard class tickets available.

 In September 2019, she was appointed a Lord Commissioner of the Treasury, making her a government whip.

 Throup was re-elected in the 2019 general election, with an increased majority of 10,606 votes.

 Throup was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for political and public service.

 She lost her seat to Adam Thompson at the 2024 election.